DemisoDaba/Filling_Missed-Data/For_StreamFlow/Step2/README.md

+- It is just to look all data vertically - **Vertical Look Up**.
-*The output can look like below table :point_down: from Step1 output*
+   - The output can look like below table :point_down: from Step1 output

 |   Year   |  Month  |  Dates  |  Values  |